daniel-kukiela/nmt-chatbot/README.md

 Inference
 -------------

-Whenever a model is trained, inference.py, when directly called, allows to "talk to" AI in interactive mode.
+Whenever a model is trained, `inference.py`, when directly called, allows to "talk to" AI in interactive mode.
 It will start and setup everything needed to use trained model (using saved hparams file within the model folder and setup/settings.py for the rest of settings or lack of hparams file).

 For every question will be printed up to a number of responses set in setup/settings.py.
 Every response will be marked with one of three colors:

  - green - first one with that color is a candidate to be returned.
 Answers to the color passed blacklist check (setup/response_blacklist.txt)
- - orange - still proper responses, but doesn't pass check against the blacklist
+ - orange - still proper responses, but with lower than maximum score
- - red - improper response - includes `<unk>`
+ - red - improper response - below threshold

 Steps from the question to the answers:

  1. Pass question
  2. Compute up to number of responses set in setup/settings.py
- 3. Detokenize answers using rules from setup/answers_detokenized.txt
+ 3. Detokenize answers using either embedded detokenizer or rules from setup/answers_detokenized.txt (depending on settings)
- 3. Replace responses or their parts using rules from setup/answers_replace.txt
+ 3. Replace responses or their parts using additional rules
- 4. Score responses with -1 (includes `<unk>`, 0 (matches against at least one rule in setup/answers_blacklist.txt file) or 1 (passes all checks)
+ 4. Score responses
  5. Return (show with interactive mode) responses

 It is also possible to process a batch of the questions by simply using command redirection: